What is "skip" exactly and what is required to do it?

 -drdx

 drdx is right..."Bonding" is really more for getting rid of unwanted noise than anything...It will however also help with your ground plane effect, and can help lower SWR, but as long as you have a decent antenna system, on a mobile you can still talk DX...AM is a little harder with a stock CB Radio mainly just because of lack of power, but not impossible.
-A radio with SSB in a mobile is a little different, and a little easier to shoot skip as long as the channels are not totally clogged up with with everyone and their dog all talking at the same time.drdx wrote:Welcome.
-You should probably post a new topic for your question but the quick and dirty answer is that bonding the doors, hatch, hood, exhaust, etc isn't totally necessary for mobile success.
-That said, it is nice to ensure everything is properly bonded, especially if you have receive noise issues or run lots of power.
-It may look bonded if you checked with a multi meter but it won't reveal the actual rf resistance aspect of it.
+A radio with SSB in a mobile is a little different, and a little easier to shoot skip as long as the channels are not totally clogged up with with everyone and their dog all talking at the same time.

 Best thing to do tho to talk skip in a mobile (specially on the AM channels) is invest in a Amp...
 A small 200w Amp can make a world of difference.